 If you are a developer, who needs to analyze unit tests coverage from time to time, the best way is to use dotCover integrated in Microsoft Visual Studio or JetBrains Rider.
 Note that if you employ TDD (test-driven development) or just want to get coverage metric almost instantly right after you change the code, consider using continuous testing.

-Why code coverage matters
+Why does code coverage matter

 The main purpose of dotCover is risk identification and code quality assurance.
 The more code is covered by tests, the safer it is to make changes without breaking something.
 Many software companies make a certain code coverage value a requirement that must be fulfilled before the product release.
 At the same time, it is worth noting that code coverage shows how much testing you are doing but not how well you are doing it.